gerald-tetteh/Hackathon-Checkout/README.md

 };
 ```

 The code above shows a custom Hook "useFetch".
 The Hook handles sending data to the backend and determining if the request was successful.
 The Hook requires two parameters "setShowLoading" and "postUrl".
 The first parameter is used to show or hide a loading widget.
-The second parameter is the URL that is used access the the PayBox API.
-The URL is built using the credentials the users entered and the mode of payment.
+The second parameter is the URL that is used to access the PayBox API.
+The URL is built using the credentials the user entered and the mode of payment.

 ```javascript
 const handleBuildUrl = () => {